RDA of Iron

 If you find yourself wondering why you are taking enough iron but you are still iron deficient, you may be taking the wrong type of iron.
 There are two types of iron.
-One is ionic iron which is manufactured in a laboratory from chemicals and the other is Heme Iron which is manufactured inside living organisms and is found in meats.
+One is ionic iron which is manufactured in a laboratory from chemicals and the other is Heme Iron which is derived from bovine red blood cells.
 Heme Iron absorbs far better than does ionic iron.
+All Proferrin® products are Heme based iron supplements, ensuring that you are taking the only supplement you need to support healthy iron levels.

 How does this relate to your iron supplement?
 The USDA publishes RDA’s based on the amount of a vitamin or mineral that you should ingest daily in order to maintain healthy levels.
 According to the Institutes of Medicine version the RDA of Iron includes a very important footnote (click on Elements Table .pdf file at bottom of page).
 That footnote says that the RDA “assumes” that you are getting 75% of that daily Iron intake amount from Heme Iron sources.
 So, if the iron in your supplement is ionic iron (virtually all of them are) the RDA really doesn’t mean anything relative to the iron supplement you are taking.
 Thus, it is very easy to be taking an iron supplement that supposedly meets the RDA, but still be low in iron, because not enough of the ionic iron is absorbing into the bloodstream to meet your body’s demand for iron.